renpy/renpy/sphinx/source/movie.rst

     This should always be provided.

 `mask`
     A string giving the name of a movie file to use as an alpha mask.
+It should be the same size, duration, and framerate as the movie file provided to `play`.

 Here's an example of defining a movie sprite::

-    image eileen movie = Movie(channel="eileen", play="eileen_movie.webm", mask="eileen_mask.webm")
+    image eileen movie = Movie(play="eileen_movie.webm", mask="eileen_mask.webm")

 The movie sprite can be shown using the show statement, which automatically starts the movie playing.
 It will be automatically stopped when the displayable is hidden. ::